stiffis/uni-cli.go/README.md

-# 🎓 UniCLI - Student Organization TUI
+# 🎓 UniCLI - Student Organization TUI - In Development

 A modern, beautiful Terminal User Interface (TUI) application for student organization and productivity.
 Built with Go and Bubble Tea, inspired by lazygit's intuitive design.

 ## ✨ Features

 ### Core Functionality

 - 📋 **Task Management**: Create, edit, complete, and organize tasks with priorities and deadlines
 - 📅 **Calendar View**: Monthly and weekly calendar with all your events and deadlines
 - 🎒 **Class Schedule**: Weekly timetable with class information and locations